polycube-network/polycube/Documentation/polycubectl/polycubectl.rst

-polycubectl: The command-line onterface for Polycube
+polycubectl: the command-line interface for Polycube
 ====================================================

 ``polycubectl`` is the Command Line Interface (CLI) for Polycube.